 The new Mojo Market, placed at the ground floor level of the Mojo Hotel, brings more culture to the seaside suburb.
 Boasting more than eighty stalls, which contains forty five designer retail stalls, two bars, twenty food vendors, a daily fresh food market, a live fun stage and a wellness zone, and open to the public seven days week, this market is set to become Cape Town warmest spot and best things to do in Cape Town.

 This wine tram in Franschhoek has become one of the most famous activities for wine lovers all over the planet.
 The little, quaint village, of Franschhoek is the best place to move away from the busy city and to enjoy 8.5 hours touring around one of the most wonderful wine valleys in South Africa.
 With various lines to pick from, immerse yourself in a full day of top-class wine tasting at a selection of over twenty-two prize-winning vineyards.

 Photo: Courtesy Of Franchhoek Wine Tram

 Don’t you think Cape Town has all you need for an unforgettable experience?
 Unleash your diving skills, skydiving tactics and enjoy hiking in different places.
 Make Cape town your city of choice to get a wonderful time.
-Tickets for the best things to do in Cape Town can already be purchased online before departure.
+Tickets for the best things to do in Cape Town and lowest airfare can already be purchased online before departure.